rfresh2/ZenithProxy/docs/wiki/Commands.md

 Modes:

-* `effectAndRaidInactive`: drink potion only when no omen effect or raid is active
+* `effectAndRaid`: drink potion when no omen effect or raid is active

+* `effect`: drink potion when no omen effect is active

 * `constant`: drink potion at a constant interval.
 By default the delay matches the omen effect length: 100 seconds (2000 ticks)